kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 ```

-this prompt is quite long and doesn't give me much room to write my command especially if I have multiple terminals open like I have here.
+this prompt is quite long and doesn't give me much room to write my command especially in a split terminal setup like this.
 That's why my git-status command ended up going to the next line.

 To fix that, I'm going to free up some room by getting rid of the hostname section.